Research and reports

 The online shop front of your business is a huge part of how you get customers, but it’s certainly not the only part that matters when it comes to your business as a whole.

 While you’re getting that up and running, make sure you’re also thinking about the other aspects, like your suppliers, your business plan, and the tax you may have to pay – not to mention the online retailer insurance you may need for things like your stock.

 But don’t worry – we have a guide to starting a business from home to help you get to grips with all of those aspects, as well as the online part of your business.

 You can also read our guide to creating a marketing plan for your business, to make sure you're reaching as many potential customers as possible.
-It's also worth researching your legal obligations as a business owner, even if you're running it from your own home.
+Meanwhile it’s worth researching your legal obligations as a business owner, even if you're running it from your own home.

 If you already have a website and want to add in an online shop function, or want to build one from scratch, these are some of the options out there at the moment: